Paphiopedilum parishii: Reproduction

 Paphiopedilum parishii is unique in that it evolved a specialised self-pollination mechanism as a possible adaptation to the insect-scarce habitat.
 The pollen grains and anther liquify and move from the apex of the filament to the stigma.
 The main pollinator is Allograpta robinsoni, a hoverfly.

-Uses
+Alternative medicine

-Used in China for detoxification and to dispel heat, as a mild tranquiliser, treat febrile rash, pneumonia and depression.
+The plant is used in traditional Chinese medicine for detoxification and to dispel heat, as a mild tranquiliser, to treat febrile rash, pneumonia and depression.